sap-tutorials/Tutorials/tutorials/abap-environment-abap-flp/abap-environment-abap-flp.md

 ---

 ## Prerequisites
-- You need an SAP Cloud Platform ABAP Environment license.
+- You need an SAP Cloud Platform ABAP environment license.
 - You have created the [Travel App Mission](mission.cp-starter-extensions-abap) in a licensed system.
 - You need to have following business role assigned for your business user `SAP_BR_DEVELOPER`.
-- You need to have business catalog `SAP_CORE_BC_UI_FLD` assigned for the usage of Manage Launchpad Space.
+- You need to have business catalog `SAP_CORE_BC_UI_FLD` assigned for the usage of manage launchpad space.
-- You need to have business catalog `SAP_CORE_BC_UI` assigned for the usage of Manage Launchpad Settings.
+- You need to have business catalog `SAP_CORE_BC_UI` assigned for the usage of manage launchpad settings.

 Hint: Your Business Application Studio subscription needs to be in the same subaccount as the ABAP system.